Court-Pencil/Game-Trivia/README.md

 ### Quiz questions

-The questions have multiple choice answers.
+The questions have multiple-choice answers.
 Each question has four answer options, giving the user a familiar and accessible format.

 ### Real time feedback

-When a answer is selected, the user recieves immediate visual feeback indicating whether their choice was correct or incorrect.
+When an answer is selected, the user receives immediate visual feedback indicating whether their choice was correct or incorrect.
 This helps reinforce engagment and learning.

 ### Score tracking

-The score is kept track throughout the quiz, once at the end of the quiz the user sees their score out of ten and a percentage.
+The score is kept track throughout the quiz, and once at the end of the quiz, the user sees their score out of ten and a percentage.

 ### Replay Button

-At the end of the quiz when the user has completed, they are given the option to play again.
-Which brings them back to the start screen to play again.
+At the end of the quiz, when the user has completed, they are given the option to play again.
+This brings them back to the start screen to play again.

 ### Thematic styling

-The use of the retro style on the app from the retro-inspired colour pallette and typography relfects the classic video game  aesthetic, echancing thematic experience.
+The use of the retro style on the app from the retro-inspired colour palette and typography reflects the classic video game aesthetic, enhancing thematic experience.

 ### End Screen

-The end screen has a smooth transition displaying the users score.
-A final score is displayed alongside a completion message depending on the score the user got, it returns a different message and a play again button to restart the quiz.
+The end screen has a smooth transition displaying the user's score.
+A final score is displayed alongside a completion message.
+Depending on the score the user got, it returns a different message and a play again button to restart the quiz.

-## Future Enchancements
+## Future Enhancements

 ### Difficulty section
-Users would be able to choose their preferred challange level before starting the quiz.
+Users would be able to choose their preferred challenge level before starting the quiz.
-It would include easy, medium and hard mode.
-Easy mode for casual play, straightforward questions and no time limit.
-Medium would be for a balanced experience, moderately challanging questions with no time limit.
-Hard mode would be for seasoned gamers, this would feature challanging and niche questions and a time constraint.
+It would include easy, medium, and hard modes.
+Easy mode for casual play, straightforward questions, and no time limit.
+Medium would be for a balanced experience, moderately challenging questions with no time limit.
+Hard mode would be for seasoned gamers, this would feature challenging and niche questions and a time constraint.
 This feature enhances accessibility and replayability, allowing users to tailor the experience to their skill level or mood.

 ### Time challange(Hard mode)
 For Hard mode, a countdown timer will be there for each question.
-The user would have to answer before the time runs out e.g. 10 seconds, adding urgency and excitment.
-If the timer runs out the question is marked incorrect and moves to the next question.
+The user would have to answer before the time runs out, e.g., 10 seconds, adding urgency and excitement.
+If the timer runs out, the question is marked incorrect and moves to the next question.
 This mechanic increases the pressure and rewards fast recall, making the quiz more engaging for competitive or experienced users.

 ###  Scoreboard System
 A scoreboard will track and display high scores across sessions.
 Users can see their best scores and compare them with others (or their own previous attempts). - The scoreboard may include player initials, score, difficulty level, and date achieved.